Academic Policies and Procedures

-Students in all fields of study, and particularly those in international studies, are encouraged to broaden their academic experience and perspective by studying abroad for a summer, a semester, or a year during their undergraduate career.
-Such experiences open opportunities for gaining multicultural perspective firsthand and have proven invaluable for students considering graduate study in many fields or who plan to work abroad after graduation.
-The University of Pittsburgh itself has well-established programs in the United Kingdom, France, Germany, Great Britain, Italy, Spain, and Africa.
-The director of international studies at the University of Pittsburgh at Johnstown advises all students considering study abroad opportunities.
+Students in all fields of study, and particularly those in international studies, are encouraged to broaden their academic experience and perspective by studying abroad for a summer, a semester, or an academic year during their undergraduate career.
+Such experiences open opportunities for gaining multicultural perspective firsthand and have proven invaluable for students entering the workforce, considering graduate study in many fields, or plan to work abroad after graduation.
+The University of Pittsburgh has well-established programs in the United Kingdom, France, China, Greece, Italy, India, Spain, Africa, and many more.
+A program specialist in the Office of International Services advises all students considering study abroad opportunities.

 Termination of Registration/Resignation (Dropping all Classes)

-After the 60th calendar day of the term or the 30th calendar day of the session, students can only terminate their registration by withdrawing through the Office of the Vice President for Academic Affairs.
+After the 60th calendar day of the term or the 30th calendar day of the session, students can only terminate their registration by withdrawing through the Office of the Registrar.

-Students who wish to drop all of their courses before the official end of add/drop period should do so by contacting the Office of the Registrar, 132 Biddle Hall.
+Students who wish to drop all of their courses before the official end of add/drop period should do so by contacting the Office of the Registrar, 279 Blackington Hall.
 If students drop all of their courses, they will not be liable for their term tuition and fees, and their registration will become void.

 If students resign after the last day of the add/drop period, they are liable for a percentage of their charges and will be issued R grades, denoting resignation on transcripts.
 R grades do not count toward a degree, grade point average, or academic progress for the purposes of financial aid eligibility.